Montoya/snap-connect-example/README.md

 All of the code is in `index.html`.

 > [!NOTE]
 > The MetaMask SDK does not prevent provider clobbering.
+If you are using the MetaMask SDK, you will probably still need to use the methods in this example to avoid provider clobbering.